Dynavity/dynavity/README.md

 brew install XcodeGen
 ```

-2. Open `Dynavity/settings.yml.sample` and replace `DEVELOPMENT_TEAM` and `PRODUCT_BUNDLE_IDENTIFIER` with your Team ID and a unique product bundle identifier respectively.
-One way to get your Team ID is by going to the Build settings in Xcode, choosing your team, then viewing the source file of `project.pbxproj`.

-3. Rename `Dynavity/settings.yml.sample` to `Dynavity/settings.yml`
+2. Create a copy of `Dynavity/settings.yml.sample` named `Dynavity/settings.yml`.
 ```sh
 cp Dynavity/settings.yml.sample Dynavity/settings.yml
 ```

+3. Open `Dynavity/settings.yml` and replace `DEVELOPMENT_TEAM` and `PRODUCT_BUNDLE_IDENTIFIER` with your Team ID and a unique product bundle identifier respectively.
+One way to get your Team ID is by going to the Build settings in Xcode, choosing your team, then viewing the source file of `project.pbxproj`.

 You can now generate your project settings by navigating to the directory containing `project.yml`, and executing `xcodegen`.